MoralisWeb3/unity-web3-game-kit/README.md

 _**WARNING** do not make any replacements to any files under the MoralisDtoNet folder_

 ## `Authentication Data`
-Authentucation data is a _**Dictionary<string, string>**_ object that contains the information required by Moralis to authenticate a user.
+Authentication data is a _**Dictionary<string, string>**_ object that contains the information required by Moralis to authenticate a user.
 As a minimum the authentication data dictionary must contain the following entries:
 1. **id** The wallet address of the wallet used to sign the message.
 2. **signature** The signature data returned by the Sign request sent to the wallet.